salernolabs/rescuegroups/doc/request/Orgs/readme.md

 #### ::setOrgLocationDistance

-Sets orgLocationDistance field with a value of type int.
+Sets orgLocationDistance field with a value of type string.

-    $query->setOrgLocationDistance(int);
+    $query->setOrgLocationDistance(string);

 #### ::setOrgCommonapplicationAccept